digitalcluster25/iwannaspa/docs/projectrules.md

-Discuss safety only when it's crucial and non-obvious If your content policy is an issue, provide the closest acceptable response and explanation WHEN UPDATING THE CODEBASE BE 100% SURE TO NOT BREAK ANYTHING
+Discuss safety only when it's crucial and non-obvious If your content policy is an issue, provide the closest acceptable response and explanation WHEN UPDATING THE CODEBASE BE 100% SURE TO NOT BREAK ANYTHING ALWAYS DO EXACTLY WHAT USER ASKS - NO SUGGESTIONS, NO ALTERNATIVES, NO "HERE'S HOW YOU CAN" - JUST DO IT IF USER SAYS "DO X" - DO X IMMEDIATELY WITHOUT EXPLANATIONS FOCUS ON EXECUTION, NOT DISCUSSION